Ramsiii/Ramsiii/README.md

 - 👋 Hi, I’m @Ramsiii
 - 👨‍💻 My current job title: Assoc.
 Content Analyst and Knowledge Engineer.
-- 🤖 My job involves Structured Data Extraction using Xpath, Regular Expressions, and JavaScript.
+- 🤖 My job: Structured Data Extraction using Xpath, Regular Expressions, and JavaScript as well as manual quality assurance testing.
 - 👀 My current learning roadmap includes Python, JavaScript, HTML, CSS, XPath, PHP, SQL, and other languages.
 - 🌱 I’m currently focusing mainly on learning JavaScript and Python outside of work.
 - 💞️ I’m looking to collaborate on projects integrating programming and microbiology or marketing.